Eczema (and skin rash)

 Normally, testing for food intolerances and allergies is initiated at the first appointment.
-The results from these tests will help your naturopath develop a personalized nutrition program and advise you how to avoid potential triggers.
+The results from these tests will help our naturopath develop a personalised nutrition program and advise you how to avoid potential triggers.
 He or she may also prescribe some natural medicines for immune support, and to ease your inflammation and itching.

 Natural treatments then proceed to reduce any intestinal infections, or an excessively inflamed and permeable intestine (a “leaky gut”).
 Correcting these is a crucial part of treatment of eczema in most cases.
 For adults, it can take several months to resolve the infections and several more to heal the leaky gut and establish the correct probiotic levels if that has occurred.
 Normally for children the process is simpler.

 Full resolution of chronic eczema may sometimes need a thorough detoxification program, particularly for adults with chronic skin and health issues.
 The cause for this is usually a genetically determined sluggish detoxification system in the liver, lungs and skin.
 Identifying this through simple a DNA test - and prescribing the natural therapies to overcome it - are the forte of naturopathic medicine.

 Several studies have shown that eczema may be exacerbated with emotional stress and anxiety, such as conflicts at work or in a key relationship.
 Mind-body techniques such as meditation, tai chi, yoga, psychotherapy and stress management may be helpful.
 We will include them in your treatment plan where appropriate.